Trailways members recently gathered to honor those making contributions to the industry through the pandemic with its Spirit Awards.

 The member and Spirit awards celebrate Trailways operators’ commitment to the passenger experience.

 “It is all about the passenger experience and making sure that they want to come back to us.
 We provide them a safe ride.
-It’s branding you can find that from one Trailways operator to the next and get that same similar experience,” said Amy Brooks, Trailways‘ first female chair of the board of director.
+It’s branding you can find that from one Trailways operator to the next and get that same similar experience,” said Amy Brooks, Trailways‘ first female chair of the board of directors.
 In addition to the volunteer post, Brooks is Vice President of Sales for Susquehanna Trailways in Williamsport, Pennsylvania.

 Motor Coach Industries (MCI), sponsor of Trailways Safety Awards, honored the following members for their Outstanding Safety Achievements during the year based on quarterly accident-free reports to Trailways, in these categories: